 390 580 sq. km / 150 803 sq. mi.

 Visit the Victoria Fall township set against the backdrop of Victoria Falls the greatest falling curtain of water on the planet and one of the Seven Natural Wonders of the World.
-The falls spans more than 1,700m and is made up of five different waterfalls; four of these falls are in Zimbabwe: Devil’s Cataract, Main Falls, Rainbow Falls and Horseshoe Falls; the other, the Eastern Cataract, is in Zambia, but is fully visible from the Boiling pot viewing station.
-Victoria Falls are approximately twice the height of Niagara Falls on the Canadian-US border, and their thunderous roar can be heard up to 40km kilometres away, and forces a column of spray and mist almost 500m into the air, drenching the surroundings in a fine and sometimes heavy mist.
-This is why the locals call the falls: Mosi-oa-Tunya or the ‘Smoke Thunders’.
+The falls spans more than 1,700m and is made up of five different waterfalls; four of these falls are in Zimbabwe: Devil’s Cataract, Main Falls, Rainbow Falls and Horseshoe Falls; the other, the Eastern Cataract, is in Zambia, but is fully visible from the Boiling Pot viewing station.
+Victoria Falls is approximately twice the height of Niagara Falls on the Canadian-US border, and its thunderous roar can be heard up to 40km kilometres away.
+The falls forces a column of spray and mist almost 500m into the air, drenching the surroundings in a fine and sometimes heavy mist, this is why the locals call the falls: Mosi-oa-Tunya or the ‘Smoke Thunders’.

 The township is within walking distance of the falls and offers a variety of accommodation options, including the historic Victoria Falls Hotel, small to large safari lodges and a variety of guest lodges; there is something for everyone’s taste and budget.
 In addition to falls tours and helicopter flights there’s white-water rafting, bungee-jumping, zip lines and gorge swinging or wildlife viewing from a Zambezi sunset river cruise, wildlife safaris and more…….

 Zimbabwe is blessed with a variety of dramatic natural assets including the serene Ruckomechi Concession; the only private concession in the WORLD HERITAGE SITE, Mana Pools National Park, and home to large populations of elephant, hippo, Nile crocodile, African wild dog, over 350 bird species, and aquatic wildlife.
 The region attracts many large animals in search of water, making it one of Africa’s most renowned and easily accessible wildlife viewing areas.
 Then there is the tranquil Hwange National Park where an estimated 30,000 elephant navigate a matrix of ancient trails through the Makalolo and Linkwasha concessions, these grasslands and mopane woods are home to over 100 mammal species Hwange National Park has some of the highest mammal diversity of any national park in the world.